textileio/powergate/ffs/Design.md

 The rationale behind asking the client to enable hot storage with allow-unfreeze is related to the fact that retrieving data from Filecion incurs in an economic cost that will be paid by the _API_ address.
 Retrieving data from the IPFS network is considered _free_ (discarding unavoidable bandwidth costs, etc).

-### Updating CidConfig
+### Updating StorageConfig
-The _Scheduler_ is always checking the current state of Cid storage before executing actions regarding an updated _CidConfig_.
+The _Scheduler_ is always checking the current state of Cid storage before executing actions regarding an updated _StorageConfig_.

-_CidConfig_ changes regarding Hot Storage are always applied since Hot Storage is, in general, malleable.
+_StorageConfig_ changes regarding Hot Storage are always applied since Hot Storage is, in general, malleable.
 In particular, enabling or disabling Hot Storage is most probably easy to execute and thus have a predictable ending state.

-_CidConfig_ changes regarding Cold Storage have more subtle meaning.
-For example, if the _RepFactor_ is increased the _Scheduler_ will be aware of the current _RepFactor_ and only make enough new deals to ensure its new value. e.g: if _RepFactor_ was 1 and the updated _CidConfig_ has _RepFactor_ 2, it will only make one new deal.
+_StorageConfig_ changes regarding Cold Storage have more subtle meaning.
+For example, if the _RepFactor_ is increased the _Scheduler_ will be aware of the current _RepFactor_ and only make enough new deals to ensure its new value. e.g: if _RepFactor_ was 1 and the updated _StorageConfig_ has _RepFactor_ 2, it will only make one new deal.
 As another example, if _RepFactor_ was 2 and is decreased to 1, the _Scheduler_ won't execute any actual work since one of the two current active deals will eventually expire.

 The _RepFactor_ configuration also is considered if the Cid has enabled automatic deal renweal.
 In particular, if the _RepFactor_ was decreased from 3 to 1, the rewneal logic will wait until the last deal is close to expiring to only renew that one.
 That's saying, the renew logic doesn't blindly renew expiring deals, but it's _RepFactor aware_ as expected.